felipenlunkes/run-ancient-unix/README.md

 2) v5 UNIX
 3) v7 UNIX
 4) 2.11BSD UNIX
+5) v7 UNIX for x86
-5) Clear temporary files
+6) Clear temporary files
-6) Install the disk images for UNIX
+7) Install the disk images for UNIX

 Select a number and press <ENTER>:
 ```

-In this case, you should select option `6`, which will install the system images.
-After pressing 6, press ENTER to make your choice effective.
+In this case, you should select option `7`, which will install the system images.
+After pressing 7, press ENTER to make your choice effective.
 Wait for the process of obtaining, extracting, configuring and installing the images.

 After the installation is complete, you must run `run.sh` again to start a UNIX version.